FactomProject/factom-docs/cli/includes/_factom cli.md

 ```shell
 factom-cli balance [-r] ADDRESS
 ```
-If this is an EC Address, returns number of Entry Credits.
+If this is an EC Address, returns the number of Entry Credits.
 If this is a Factoid Address, returns the Factoid balance.

 ###buyec